TsvikiHirsh/nbragg/docs/source/examples/iron_powder.rst

 |  4 | 0.518680    | 0.148369 | 0.004451|
 +----+-------------+----------+---------+

 Cross-Section Configuration
 ---------------------------

-We'll use the NCrystal cross-section for alpha-iron and use the `.plot` method to visualize the cross section:
+We'll use the NCrystal cross-section for alpha-iron and use the `.plot` method to visualize the cross-section:

 .. code-block:: python